Hello! If you are considering applying for GP training then this blog is for you!

 How we can help you get into GP Training

-1) Our Complete SRA Clinical Crammer Audiobook Course.
-6 hours of focused clinical teaching, mapping the SRA blueprint syllabus.
+2) Our MSRA Clinical Crammer Audiobook Course.
+6+ hours of focused clinical teaching, mapping the SRA blueprint syllabus.
 Designed to listen to as many times as you like, offline or online.
 No expiry.
 For a free sample click here.

-2) Our SRA SJT Principles Audiobook Course.
-45 minute audio course focused on breaking down the GMC’s Good Medical Practice guidance, covering how to approach professional dilemma SJT situations for your assessment.
+3) Our MSRA SJT Principles Audiobook Course.
+1 hour audio course focused on breaking down the GMC’s Good Medical Practice guidance, covering how to approach professional dilemma SJT situations for your assessment.
 Designed to listen to as many times as you like, offline or online.
 For a free sample click here.

 Once in GP training